-4. Architecture of the instrument simulation code(s)
+4. Architecture of the instrument simulation code

-The above requirements suggest that two instrument simulation codes will be needed to fullfill all the needs.
+The above requirements suggest that two instrument simulation codes will be needed to fulfill all the needs.
 On the one hand, apart simulations involving high dynamical contrast techniques, all the requirements should be met by upgrading the " websim " instrument simulator developed at GEPI, which is fully described in Puech et al. (2010), Proc.
-SPIE
+SPIE 7735, 183 (and references therein).
+On the other hand, it is unlikely that full end-to-end simulations for the high dynamic cases will be achieved within the lifetime of the COMPASS project, given the much higher level of complexity and refinement needed.
+Efforts will have to be concentrated on essential parts of the XAO simulation code still missing, as well as to the interface between this code and the end-to-end instrument simulation code developped in the frame of the SPHERE project.
+Therefore, in the following, high contrast simulations will be considered as a driver for the AO simulation code only and not for the instrument simulator.

 Document: Science Req.
 Report

-Issue: 2.1
+Issue: 1.0

 Author: M. Puech

 Status: Draft

-Page 15 of 69
+\checkmark Page 15 of 56